 Many types of changes can leave a planning entity uninitialized, resulting in a partially initialized solution.
 That's fine, as long as the first solver phase can handle it.
-All construction heuristics solver phases can handle that, so it's recommended to configure such a SolverPhase as the first phase.
+All construction heuristics solver phases can handle that, so it's recommended to configure such a solver phase as the first phase.

 In essence, the Solver stops, runs the ProblemFactChange and restarts.
-Each SolverPhase runs again.
+Each solver phase runs again.
 This implies the construction heuristic runs again, but because little or no planning variables are uninitialized (unless you have a nullable planning variable), this doesn't take long.

 Each configured phase Termination resets, but each solver Termination (including terminateEarly) does not reset.
 Normally however, you won't configure any Termination, just call Solver.terminateEarly() when the results are needed.
-Alternatively, you can subscribe to the BestSolutionChangedEvent.
-A BestSolutionChangedEvent doesn't guarantee that every ProblemFactChange has been processed already, so check Solver.isEveryProblemFactChangeProcessed() and ignore any BestSolutionChangedEvent fired while that method returns false.
+Alternatively, use the daemon mode in combation with BestSolutionChangedEvent as described below.